hemeligur/answer_sheet_scanner/README.md

 # answer_sheet_scanner
-A Python script to scan an answer sheet outputting the alternatives marked.
+A Python 3.5 script to scan an answer sheet outputting the alternatives marked.

 # Dependencies:
  - OpenCV
+  - Package opencv-python (tested with version 3.3.0.10)
+  - Recommended install method: "pip install opencv-python"
  - Zbar
+  - Package zbar-py (tested with version 1.0.4)
+  - Recommended install method: "pip install zbar-py"

 # Answer Sheet
   The script expects determined markers to be present in the answer sheet.
 The .xcf Gimp Project file contains a example of what the answer sheet is expected to contain.